bayesways/bayes-sem/README.md

     $ jupyter nbconvert --to script a.ipynb

+*Note* this repo requires pystan version 2.19.* (see [here](https://pystan2.readthedocs.io/en/latest/))

 ## How to use:

 ### Stan models
-The stan model files are located in `src/codebase/stan_code/`.
+The stan model files are located in `src/codebase/stan_code/cont` for continuous and `src/codebase/stan_code/disc` for the discrete models respectively.

 ### Continuous Data